-This subparameter indicates that the sections Fork following (up to the Endfork subparameter) are part of a branch off of the main connection path.
-This subparameter has no arguments.
+Fork This subparameter indicates that the sections following (up to the Endfork subparameter) are part of a branch off of the main connection path.
+This page 88 IBIS Version 4.0 subparameter has no arguments.

 Endfork This subparameter indicates the end point of a branch.
 For every Fork subparameter there must be a corresponding Endfork subparameter.
 As with the Fork subparameter, the Endfork subparameter has no arguments.
 The Fork and Endfork parameters must appear on separate lines.